Schedule of Events

 Add session to My Planner

 Are you an admitted student from outside California?
-Join your Admissions Counselors to learn about the steps to finalize your enrollment and become an Aztec this fall.
-You will also have the opportunity to talk with current out of state students about on-campus housing and how to get involved on campus.
+Join your Admissions counselors to learn about the steps to finalize your enrollment and become an Aztec this fall.
+You will also have the opportunity to talk with current out-of-state students about on-campus housing and how to get involved on campus.

 Recreation, Fitness, Outdoor Adventure, and Sports